Obstructive sleep apnea: Physical intervention

-Encouraging people with moderate to severe OSA to use CPAP devices can be challenging as their use often requires a behavioural change in sleeping habits.
+Encouraging people with moderate to severe OSA to use CPAP devices can be challenging, as their use often requires a behavioural change in sleeping habits.
 8% of people who use CPAP devices stop using them after the first night, and 50% of people with moderate to severe OSA stop using their devices in the first year.
 Educational initiatives and supportive interventions to help improve compliance with CPAP therapy have been shown to improve the length of time people who need CPAP therapy use their devices.

-Oral appliances or splints are often preferred but may not be as effective as CPAP.
-This device is a mouthguard similar to those used in sports to protect the teeth.
-It is designed to hold the lower jaw slightly down and forward relative to the natural, relaxed position.
-This position holds the tongue farther away from the back of the airway and may be enough to relieve apnea or improve breathing.

 Many people benefit from sleeping at a 30-degree elevation of the upper body or higher, as if in a recliner.
 Doing so helps prevent the gravitational collapse of the airway.
-Sleeping on a side as opposed to sleeping on the back is also recommended.
+Sleeping on a side as opposed to sleeping on the back ("supine position") is also recommended.

-Some studies have suggested that playing a wind instrument may reduce snoring and apnea incidents.
+Some studies have suggested that playing a wind instrument (such a didgeridoo, for example) may reduce snoring and apnea incidents.
 This may be especially true of double reed instruments.